 Within the group of protected species (22 species), a rare and endangered lady’s slipper (Cypripedium calceolus) stands out as the most beautiful orchid in Europe.

-Special feature of the park are carnivorous plants.
+A special feature of the park is carnivorous plants.
 On the boggy (peaty) habitats in the park, there is sundew (Drosera rotundifolia).
 Because of the rarity of these habitats, it is one of the rarest plants of Croatian flora.
-Within the wet valley meadows of the park it is common to encounter butterwort (Pinguicula vulgaris) – a rare carnivorous plant, on the IUCN’s Red List in the category of vulnerable species.
-In this area there are records of small bladderwort (Utricularia minor), a very rare aquatic carnivorous plant.
+Within the wet valley meadows of the park, it is common to encounter butterwort (Pinguicula vulgaris) – a rare carnivorous plant, on the IUCN’s Red List in the category of vulnerable species.
+In this area, there are records of small bladderwort (Utricularia minor), a very rare aquatic carnivorous plant.

-And like always if you are looking to explore the park with local experts and official guide you are welcome to join us on our Plitvice Lakes tours.
+And like always if you are looking to explore the park with local experts and an official guide you are welcome to join us on our Private Plitvice Lakes tour.